KyroChi/KyroChi/README.md

 - 🎥 My current AI research is in **foundation models for video** (Generative AI).
-- 🥇 My current math research is in fluid shock formation.
 - 🌲 Currently trying to implement a toy version of [Lumiere](https://lumiere-video.github.io/).

 <h1>  🖥 Skills </h1>